ECHOlab-DTU/Experimenting-with-large-ethnographic-data-workshop/README.md

 Once the sentence embeddings are generated, the next step is to visualize them.
 This script utilizes [DataMapPlot](https://datamapplot.readthedocs.io/en/latest/) to create an interactive plot, showing how the embeddings are clustered and organized in a 2D space.

-The visualization helps in understanding the structure of the data and identifying patterns or clusters of sentences that share semantic similarities.

 ---

 ### Visualization 1: DataMapPlot without Labels